-- Be able to use Wii Mail, and the News and Forecast Channel again with RiiConnect24 after the discontinuation of WiiConnect24.
+- Be able to use Wii Mail along with Forecast, News and the Everybody Votes Channel again with RiiConnect24 after the discontinuation of WiiConnect24;

-- Load your Wii games from a USB hard drive using a USB loader.
+- Load your Wii games from a USB hard drive using a USB loader;

-- Change the theme of your Wii Menu
+- Change the theme of your Wii Menu;

-- Play retro games with emulators made specifically for the Wii, three good ones are FCE Ultra GX for NES games, Snes9xGX for SNES games, and VBA GX for Game Boy (Color/Advance) games
+- Play retro games with emulators ported to Wii, such as FCE Ultra GX for NES games, Snes9x GX for SNES games, and Not64 for Nintendo 64 games;

-- Backup your saves and Miis with SaveGame Manager GX, and restore other people’s saves and Miis too.
+- Backup your saves and Miis with SaveGame Manager GX, and restore other peoples’ saves and Miis too;

-- Load GameCube games from a USB hard drive or SD card with Nintendont
+- Load GameCube games from a USB hard drive or SD card with Nintendont.

-- Backup and restore a copy of your Wii System Memory (NAND) with BootMii
+- Backup and restore a copy of your Wii system memory (NAND) with BootMii;

-- Participate in Mario Kart Wii competitions again using Wiimmfi
+- Participate in Mario Kart Wii competitions again using Wiimmfi Competitions